-- A team’s roster (copy of the SPN Online Registration Roster) must be completed and returned to Softball City by March 15th (Spring League) or July 15th (Fall League).
+- A team’s roster (copy of the SPN Online Registration Roster) must be completed and returned to Softball City by July 15th.

 - A team may carry a maximum of forty (40) players plus a non-playing coach.
 A playing coach must be listed as a player.
 Players can only be listed on one (1) team’s roster.

 - Each player MUST be named on the roster.
 Failure to do so shall constitute an incomplete roster.

 - Inclusion of an individual’s name on the roster is an indication that the individual is aware of and will abide by Softball City rules, regulations, and intent.

 - Failure to supply the required roster by the stated date will carry a fine of one hundred ($100) dollars to the team and forfeiture of all games played until the roster is submitted.
 After two (2) forfeitures, Softball City will determine the future of the offending team as pertaining to continued membership within the League.

 - Individual players are eligible to spare for any team in the league, as long as their name appears on the roster of another team registered within the league and the team in question has insufficient players to field a team.

 - Teams may add players if sufficient space exists on their SPN Roster Sheet.
 The deadline is August 31st.
 Teams may remove a player from their roster due to an injury to make room.
 To add or delete a player, Softball City must be informed in writing, as well the online roster must be updated.

 - Players may transfer once during the season BEFORE August 31st from one team to another provided that the team the player wishes to transfer to has space on their SPN Roster Sheet.
 Softball City must be notified of this transfer.
 Failure to do so will nullify the transfer.